miccai-faimi/miccai-faimi.github.io/2022/index.md

  - Causality and fairness in medical imaging
  - Interplay of algorithmic and dataset bias

-Ongoing or already published work are also welcome as abstracts.
+Accepted abstracts are non-archival, and thus ongoing or already published work are also welcome.

 ### News & Important Dates